-Florida statutes set forth specific limitations on the amount of noneconomic damages a claimant can get in a dental malpractice or medical malpractice case.
-The statute that provides this information is Fla.
+Florida statutes still contain the "caps" language.
+Specifically, Florida statutes set forth the limitations on the amount of noneconomic damages a claimant could get in a dental malpractice or medical malpractice case prior to the Florida Supreme Court decision sicussed above.
+As we noted, the statute that provided this information was Fla.
 Stat.
 766.118.
-This article provides an overview of the damage caps in Florida for medical malpractice and dental malpractice cases.
+This article provides a discussion of the damage caps that once applied to Florida medical malpractice and dental malpractice cases.

 Important Definitions in the Florida Statute